 By living mutual love which is characteristic of the Gospel, Christians can be witnesses to the presence of God in history.
-In an area where there are many migrants, someone heard a "knock at her door."
-Delia from Italy shared her story:

-"It was a hot Sunday afternoon and quite a few mothers and children were sitting on the pavement outside my café.
+In a border area of Italy where there has been an influx of migrants, someone heard a 'knock at her door'.
+This is Delia's story: 'It was a hot Sunday afternoon and quite a few mothers and children were sitting on the pavement outside my café.
 The children were crying because they were hungry.
-I invited them all to come in and said that the children's meals would be free.
-The mothers were embarrassed because they had no money, but I was determined to feed them, and they accepted my offer.
+I asked them all to come in and said that the children's meals would be free.
+Their mothers were embarrassed because they had no money, but I was determined to feed them and they accepted my offer.
 That was the start of it all and now my place has become the migrants' café, most of whom are Muslim.
-Many of them call me "Mommy Africa."
+Many of them call me "Mummy Africa".
 The people who used to be my clients gradually stopped coming.
-So, the room where the older people played board games has now become the children's room where they can draw and play.
-Another small room became an area where mothers can change their babies and even have a little rest.
-At other times it becomes a classroom where Italian lessons are given.
+So, the room where the older people played board games has now become the children's room where they can write and play and there is a small changing area for the babies, so that their mothers can rest.
+Sometimes it becomes a classroom for Italian lessons.

-"I didn't make a specific choice to change my customer base - I just couldn't ignore the migrants.
-Thanks to them I have met many people and organizations that support me and help me keep going.
+I didn't make a specific choice to change my customers - I just couldn't ignore the migrants.
+Thanks to them I have met many people and organisations that support me and help me keep going.
 If I were to start over, I would do the same thing again.
-For me what matters is to give!"
-1
+For me what matters is TO GIVE!

-All of us are invited to welcome the Lord who knocks at our door so that together with him we can go out toward our neighbors.
+All of us are invited to welcome the Lord who knocks at our door so that together with him we can go out towards our neighbours.